DISCRIMINATE MEDIA

 "Irreverent, hilarious, and sometimes snarky—but always entertaining—Brian M. Clark's Drunk Jerk pulls no punches.
 Pairs well with a fine wine or pint of rotgut."

-– Nick Plumber, author of
+– Nick Plumber

-Whiskeyboat
+Author of Whiskeyboat

 "A fascinating look into one of the brightest minds of Generation Booze.
 Drunk Jerk is not a confessional; it's an anti-confession.
-Clark's droll collection of essays, art, and articles not only refuses to offer apologies and regrets; it refreshingly revels in the age-old act of putting alcohol where it belongs – your bloodstream."
+Clark's droll collection of essays, art, interviews, and articles not only refuses to offer apologies and regrets; it refreshingly revels in the age-old act of putting alcohol where it belongs – your bloodstream."

-– Frank Kelly Rich, author of
+– Frank Kelly Rich

-The Modern Drunkard
+Author of The Modern Drunkard

 © 2025 Discriminate Media, a division of Discriminate Audio, LLC.